-The delegations within this scheme are made under the powers are given to the Commissioner by laws, orders, rules or regulations and national conditions of employment.
+Commissioner may limit these powers and/or remove delegation.
+This scheme, Procurement orders, rules or regulations and national conditions of employment.
 Legislation defines some functions that the Commissioner may not delegate and these are also clearly stated within this scheme.

-All delegated functions should be exercised in line with this scheme of delegation, the law, standing orders and financial regulations.
+Regulations and Financial Regulations also set out the reporting arrangements in respect of any orders and financial regulations.
 Internal policies, procedures, plans, strategies and budgets must also be complied with.
 This Scheme of Delegation does not identify all the statutory duties which are contained in specific laws and regulations.
 It is the responsibility of senior officers to ensure all business is fully compliant with all laws, regulations and codes of practice.